KQM-git/GINews/readme.md

 〓Known Issues〓

+- There is an issue whereby after Wriothesley casts his Normal Attack and sprints, when he casts a Normal Attack again shortly after, there is a chance that the counter on his Attack combo will reset.
+This issue will be fixed in a future update.
+Please stay tuned for future notices.

+- There is an issue whereby after Wriothesley casts his Normal Attack and sprints, when he casts a Charged Attack again shortly after, there is a chance that he will be unable to cast his Charged Attack.
+This issue will be fixed in a future update.
+Please stay tuned for future notices.

+- There is an issue whereby after Wriothesley casts "Rebuke: Vaulting Fist," there is a small chance that Stamina would be consumed abnormally.
+This issue will be fixed in a future update.
+Please stay tuned for future notices.

 - There is an issue with Neuvillette's Lv.
 6 Constellation whereby the effect of "the duration of Charged Attack: Equitable Judgment [is increased] by 1s" is abnormal.
 The actual duration is slightly shorter than what is described in the text.
 This issue is scheduled to be fixed in Version 4.2.

 - There is an issue whereby Neuvillette's Passive Talent "Heir to the Ancient Sea's Authority" cannot be triggered by certain standby characters' coordinated attack.
 This issue will be fixed in a future update.
 Please stay tuned for future notices.